-The Cenacolo Community desires to be a living sign of the merciful love of God for young people, families, and people wounded from life, marked by the cross, and often far from God.
-They do this by showing them Christian life as the only true response to the concerns of the human soul.
-Cenacolo is not only a place of rehabilitation and social assistance, but a place where people can be educated to freedom and hope.
-It is a clear proposal of Christian experience, done with the certainty that rediscovering faith in God rewards, gives dignity and beauty to the human being.
+The Cenacolo Community wishes to be a living sign of God's merciful love for young people, families and people wounded by life, sometimes far from the faith, proposing the Christian life as an authentic response to the anxieties of the human soul.
+The Community is not only a place of recovery and social assistance, but a family that educates people in freedom and hope through a clear proposal of the Christian experience, in the certainty that the rediscovery of faith in God restores dignity and beauty to the human person.

 The members of the Community pursue their own personal sanctification by living a strongly Eucharistic and Marian spirituality, in trusting and total abandonment to Divine Providence.
 They are committed to the free acceptance of and service towards those who, especially because of drugs and other addictions, live a situation of existential loss, sharing with them the path called "School of Life", which involves fraternal life, friendship, prayer, work and sharing.
 Witness and mission are lived by all members, who understand this as an essential part of the need to announce with their lives that the encounter with the Risen One sets people free and makes of them a “new creation”.